dogmaNN/dogmaNN/README.md

 # About:
-dogmaNN aka AGAGhihi7,
-he is a dumbass
+dogmaNN aka AGAGhihi7 aka BURogram, he is a dumbass (ya i have many names)

 # Tech Stack:
 Python,